jonathon0301/comp0035-cw-g-team-18/coursework1/data.md

 ## 2. Data Preparation
 After loading the six spreadsheets into the data_prep python file and looking at their basic information mentioned in the previous section, we decided to merge all the tables into one single dataframe they all contain the same columns.
-The merger is inconsequential as we do not expect the situation would vary a lot within these years and we do not plan to analyze in time series.
+The merger is inconsequential as we do not expect the situation would vary a lot within these years, and we do not plan to analyze in time series.
 Instead, we wish to have a look at the gender pay gap situation across different industries, regions and company sizes.
 The merged dataset then became the initial dataset for preparation.